Mixed race, queer therapist Peckham, South London

 About ME

 What drew me to this work was a long-standing curiosity about people, relationships and how we make sense of our lives.
-I’m mixed heritage (British-Thai) and queer, and my experiences of difference and belonging have shaped how I practise.

-Alongside my private practice, I’ve completed two years of clinical placements at CliniQ, a holistic wellbeing and sexual health clinic for trans, non-binary and gender diverse people, and at Transform, a low-cost counselling service in South-East London.
+Alongside my private practice, I completed two years of clinical placements at CliniQ, a holistic wellbeing and sexual health clinic for trans, non-binary and gender diverse people, and at Transform, a low-cost counselling service in South-East London.

-I’ve been working with clients since June 2023 and hold a Diploma in Integrative Psychotherapeutic Counselling from the Metanoia Institute.
+I’ve been working with clients since June 2023 and have a Diploma in Integrative Psychotherapeutic Counselling from the Metanoia Institute.
 I’m continuing my training and completing an MSc in Integrative Psychotherapy, which I expect to finish in 2027.

 Sessions